 NEW DEMAC REPORT: “Creating Opportunities To Work With Diasporas In Humanitarian Settings”

-While the contribution of diasporas to development has been widely researched, their input into the humanitarian sphere remains underexplored.
 This study reviews the work of six Diaspora organisations (DOs) in Syria and Somalia, when emergency and early recovery responses are needed as a result of droughts, terror attacks or active conflict.
 It provides a critical analysis and a case study approach to advance the understanding of Diaspora organisations’ contributions in humanitarian settings.

 DEMAC Report: Diaspora Drought Response - Somaliland and Puntland

 This report provides findings on the Somali diaspora response to the regional drought/crisis that affected Somaliland and Puntland in early 2016.
 The report includes a broad mapping exercise and discussion of responses from the European diaspora, as well as an overview and some more detailed case studies of actual responses in Somaliland and Puntland.

 Diaspora Drought Response - Somaliland and Puntland published in March 2017

 This DEMAC research report outlines the basic features of formalized collective interventions by Sierra Leonean, Somali and Syrian diaspora-based relief organisations and initiatives based in the UK, Denmark and Germany, respectively, by elucidating their responses to the humanitarian crises in their countries of origin/heritage and neighbouring countries.

 DEMAC Report "Diaspora Humanitarianism - Transnational Ways of Working" published in March 2016